ppapasaikas/SANJUAN/README.txt

   RNAseq data and mapping by himself
 - BAM files

-When you supply RNASeq read data, SANJUAN relies on the STAR aligner using it for adapter removal, read trimming and mapping.
+When you supply RNAseq read data, SANJUAN relies on the STAR aligner using it for adapter removal, read trimming and mapping.